tomzorz/shoreparty.org/posts/trim-crop-and-more-with-ffmpeg.md

 ## Reducing file size

-Finally, it's also a very typical task is to reduce a video file's size, preferabily without noticeable change in quality.
+Finally, it's also a very typical task is to reduce a video file's size, preferably without noticeable change in quality.
 To do so, we can re-encode videos with high efficiency codecs and / or use different quality settings in them.

-Typically I would recommend using the H.264 and H.265 codecs to encode things for consumption nowadays.
+Typically, I would recommend using the H.264 and H.265 codecs to encode things for consumption nowadays.
 If you're not familiar with codecs, they are the algorithms that turn raw image data (which is huge) into a compressed format (which is much smaller).
 The more modern a codec is, the less support you might find in consumer devices and software for them, but at the same time they might offer significantly better compression rates for similar quality video.
-H.264 is supported by almost everything, while H.265 might not be supported yet by your 10 year old smart TV, or your in-laws' old browser that they never updated.
+H.264 is supported by almost everything, while H.265 might not be supported yet by your 10-year-old smart TV, or your in-laws' old browser that they never updated.

 To re-encode a video using H.265, call: